-- Client: The Client for which you want to initiate any of the authentication flows.
-You can manage the list of Clients in the Clients section of your Auth0 Dashboard.
+- Application: The Application for which you want to initiate any of the authentication flows.
+You can manage the list of Applications in the Applications section of your Auth0 Dashboard.

 - Callback URL: The callback URL for this extension.
-It is important that you add this URL to the Allowed Callback URLs under the Settings for the Client.
+It is important that you add this URL to the Allowed Callback URLs under the Settings for the Application.

 - State: Optional state information which can be sent with the authentication flow.